Citizen Science Projects

 Here are several examples of interesting and easy Citizen Science Projects:

 The City Nature Challenge is a world-wide collaboration but offers an opportunity to connect with nature locally in the Kansas City Metropolitan Region.
 It is a friendly, global competition among metro areas to see whose residents can spot and identify the most wildlife.
 Participants look for signs of life in local parks, neighborhoods, and backyards to see what plants and animals share the environment.
 The overarching objective is to celebrate connections with nature.
-This global challenge encourages as many people as possible to make and upload as many observations of wild plants, birds, and animals as they can find during the challenge period from April 29th though May 2nd.
+This global challenge encourages as many people as possible to make and upload as many observations of wild plants, birds, and animals.

 The University of Kansas Natural History Museum offers numerous Citizen Science Projects throughout the entire year.
 Whether you’re into botany, birds, seasonal phenology, or backyard biodiversity, they offer something for everyone.
 They use iNaturalist which is a free, online platform where people record biodiversity observations, interact with other enthusiasts, and learn about organisms.